Comet tail

 A comet tail is a projection of material from a comet that often becomes visible when illuminated by the Sun, while the comet passes through the inner Solar System.
 As a comet approaches the Sun, solar radiation causes the volatile materials within the comet to vaporize and stream out of the comet nucleus, carrying dust away with them.

-Blown by the solar wind, these materials typically form two separate tails that extend outwards from the comet's orbit: the dust tail, composed of comet dust, and the gas or ion tail, composed of ionized gases.
+Blown by the solar wind, these materials typically form two separate tails that extend outwards from the comet's orbit: the dust tail, composed of comet dust, and the gas or ion tail composed of ionized gases.
 They become visible through different mechanisms: the dust tail reflects sunlight directly, while the gas tail glows because of the ionization.

-Larger dust particles are less affected by solar wind and tend to persist along the comet's trajectory, forming a dust trail which, when seen from Earth in certain conditions, appears as an anti-tail (or antitail) extending in the opposite directions to the main tail.
+Occasionally the relative positions of the Earth, Sun and comet are such that part of the dust tail appears to lie in the sunward direction forming an anti-tail that extends in the direction opposite that of the main tail.